alexnagle/CU-BDA-Lab01/README.md

 Our task is to analyze the sampling methods used, and to suggest and/or implement better methods that are either more accurate or less labor intensive.
 We have found so far that there is significant time-based correlation, but since the relative shares assigned to each distributor move slowly over time, there may be room for bayesian methods in analyzing the prior distributions.

+**Misc Interests:**
+I am interested in fisheries management, although I am not currently active in any research projects.
+Having lived in rural Alaska for a time, I am deeply committed to sustainable fisheries commercially, recreationally, and for subsistance.